ets-labs/python-dependency-injector/docs/index.rst

   See :ref:`resource-provider`.
 - **Containers**.
 Provides declarative and dynamic containers.
 See :ref:`containers`.
 - **Wiring**.
 Injects dependencies into functions and methods.
-Helps integrating with other frameworks: Django, Flask, Aiohttp, etc. See :ref:`wiring`.
+Helps integrating with other frameworks: Django, Flask, Aiohttp, Sanic, FastAPI, etc. See :ref:`wiring`.
 - **Typing**.
 Provides typing stubs, ``mypy``-friendly.
 See :ref:`provider-typing`.
 - **Performance**.
 Fast.
 Written in ``Cython``.
 - **Maturity**.
 Mature and production-ready.
 Well-tested, documented and supported.